wigy/chronicles_of_grunt/README.md

     - Add cofiguration variable `ignore` to silence complaining.
     - Also check if there are rules not matching anything in the configuration.
     - Maybe make it part of `verify` task.
-* Support for testing system, which can test tasks of CoG (perhaps nodeunit).
 * Test for `dist`, `index`, `libs`, `version` tasks.
 * Alternative handling for external, where ['jquery', 'bootstrap', 'jasmine'] will automatically added to correct categories.